 \begin{proposition} There exist two feasible MI-LCQP problems with the same optimal objectives but disjoint optimal solution sets, such that their graphs are indistinguishable by any GNN in $\calF_{\textup{MI-CLQP}}^W$. \end{proposition}

-Propositions~\ref{lem:counter_ex_feas}, \ref{lem:counter_ex_obj}, and \ref{lem:counter_ex_sol} indicate that there exist some MI-LCQP data distribution on which it is impossible to train a GNN to predict MI-LCQP properties, regardless of the size or the complexity of the GNN.
-In particular, one can just choose the uniform distribution over pairs of instances satisfying Propositions~\ref{lem:counter_ex_feas}, \ref{lem:counter_ex_obj}, and \ref{lem:counter_ex_sol}, for which any GNN making good approximation on one instance must fail on the other.
+It is indicated that for some MI-LCQP data distribution, it is \textit{impossible} to train a GNN to predict MI-LCQP properties, \textit{regardless of the GNN's size}.
+Particularly, one can choose the uniform distribution over pairs of instances satisfying Propositions~\ref{lem:counter_ex_feas}, \ref{lem:counter_ex_obj}, and \ref{lem:counter_ex_sol}: any GNN making good approximation on one instance must fail on the other.